BYU Law Co-Op Printers

 - A window will pop up asking your net ID and a name for the print job; enter that information and click “Print.”
 Your print job is then sent to a print queue that you can access from any printing release station on campus.

-- To print in color at the law school, go to the printing room on the 3rd floor of the law library.
+- To print in color at the law school, go to the third floor of the law library near the Rex E. Lee room.
+There is actually a BYU Campus Public Color printer and a BYU Campus Public B&W printer there.

 - Swipe your BYU ID card at the printing release station, and follow the instructions on the screen in order to select and print your job.